stefan-hoeck/idris2-ilex/README.md

 when writing a parser is to come up with helpful error messages.
 I strongly advise you to have a closer look at the data types and their constructors in `Text.ILex.Error`.
-In general, an `InnerError` is paired with a file context (file name plus exact position or range where the error occurred) and then pretty printed whenever something goes wrong.
+In general, an `InnerError` is paired with a file context (filename plus exact position or range where the error occurred) and then pretty printed whenever something goes wrong.